pyscript/MicroPyScript/README.md

 * Build for change.

 This is a solid foundation for lightweight testing of Python runtimes that target WASM.
-Inspired by code in the "real" PyTest website and our plans for plugins and simple event based coordination.
+Inspired by code in the "real" PyScript website and our plans for plugins and simple event based coordination.

 Complexity, edge cases and customization is (hopefully) confined to plugins and